-Designers often describe portions of their design-such as counters and glue logic-with schematics, and other portions of the design-such as decoders-with Boolean equations.
-XC-DS23 ADI software allows designers to merge multiple modes of design entry into a single design.
+Designers often describe portions of their design (such as counters and glue logic) with schematics, and other portions of the design (such as decoders) with Boolean equations.
+ADI software allows designers to merge multiple modes of design entry into a single design.

-The following figure shows a "top-level" design schematic with some glue logic, a TTL macro, and a "PLD" symbol.
-The "PLD" design is entered in a PALASM2[TM] format text file with the same name as the PLD symbol in the schematic (PAL1 in this example.)
+The following figure illustrates the design flow from a design schematic with some glue logic, a TTL macro, and a "PLD" symbol.
+The "PLD" design is entered using ABEL, CUPL, Log/IC, PLDesigner, or directly as PALASM2TM Boolean Equations.
 The multiple mode design is combined into a programmable gate array in three steps.
 First, the schematic is converted by the netlist translator to a Xilinx Netlist Format (XNF) file.
 Second, the PALASM2 text file is translated (PDS2XNF) and then optimized (XNFOPT), resulting in a second XNF file.
+The design files are then merged, partitioned into CLBs and IOBs.